A multi-year project funded by the u.s. national institutes of health

 - Explore potential novel study designs that will minimize ethical and legal concerns of HIV research with pregnant women and women who may become pregnant

-In our pursuit of ethically and scientifically responsible solutions for enhancing society’s knowledge base to effectively prevent HIV and manage HIV treatment during pregnancy, we are conducting a series of engagement meetings in the US and Africa with leading HIV investigators, bioethicists, IRB members, legal and regulatory experts, and policy leaders in agenda-setting to develop an action-guiding ethical framework to navigate the complexities of including pregnant women in research in the US and in southern Africa, with a dedicated emphasis on South Africa, Malawi, and Botswana.
+In our pursuit of ethically and scientifically responsible solutions for enhancing society’s knowledge base to effectively prevent HIV and manage HIV treatment during pregnancy, we are conducting a series of engagement meetings in the US and Africa with leading HIV investigators, bioethicists, IRB members, legal and regulatory experts, and policy leaders in agenda-setting to develop actionable guidance to navigate the complexities of including pregnant women in research in the US and in southern Africa, with a dedicated emphasis on South Africa, Malawi, and Botswana.
 The goal of these consultations is to gather information on the most pressing research priorities, identify the major obstacles to conducting HIV research with pregnant women and women who may become pregnant, and strategize potential solutions within the currently legal framework.

 We are also conducting qualitative research via in-depth interviews and focus groups with pregnant (or recently pregnant) women at-risk for or infected with HIV in the US and in Malawi.
 The aim of these interviews is to characterize reasoning around and experiences with participation in such studies, ensuring that guidance is informed by the experiences of actual and potential pregnant study participants as well.

-The framework and recommendations will provide useful guidance to investigators, ethics review committees, and policy makers, and enable investigators and the larger research enterprise to address critical questions related to HIV and the optimal care for women who are or may become pregnant.
+The recommendations will provide useful guidance to investigators, ethics review committees, and policy makers, and enable investigators and the larger research enterprise to address critical questions related to HIV and the optimal care for women who are or may become pregnant.
 In turn, health providers worldwide will be able to make evidence-informed clinical decisions to best promote the health of these patients.